zbzhu99/Constrained-Decision-Making-Paper-List/README.md

 * **[CMDP]** <[Constrained Markov Decision Process](http://www-sop.inria.fr/members/Eitan.Altman/PAPERS/h.pdf)> by Eitan ALTMAN, 1999.

   This book establishes the framework of CMDPs and solve the optimization problem with known model by linear programming.
-But it does not give the solution for optimial control in high dimensional control.
+But it does not give the solution for optimial policy in high dimensional control.

 ## Separate constraints on each state/action